hashicorp/terraform-provider-azurerm/website/docs/d/logic_app_integration_account.html.markdown

 * `sku_name` - The sku name of the Logic App Integration Account.

+* `integration_service_environment_id` - The ID of the Integration Service Environment to which this Integration Account belongs.
+Empty if not part of an ISE.

 * `tags` - A mapping of tags assigned to the Logic App Integration Account.

 ## Timeouts